+Because "English" is an exceedingly vague subject term that encompasses all the work I do, I highly recommend that you read my main profile.
 I am a Smith College alumna with a degree in English and an English high school teaching license.
-I have been a self-employed, full-time English professional on Wyzant for the past 4 years.
-I have extensive experience teaching children, adolescents, and adults in a vast variety of settings; my various work endeavors have allowed me to work with all ages of students, preschool through adult.
-Because "English" is a vague term that encompasses all the work I do, I highly encourage you to read my main profile.
+As a self-employed, full-time English professional on Wyzant for the past 4.5 years, I have extensive experience teaching and guiding children, adolescents, and adults in a great variety of settings.
+Everything the subject of English involves is a true, profound passion of mine.

 The realm of literature and all it contains is my forte and great joy.
 I teach people to analyze, appreciate, write--and revel in our shared humanity.
 Language arts, English, literature--whatever you want to call it--is all a study of the human condition itself, and nothing is more powerful than that.

 Editing is one of my favorite things to do, and I am extremely proficient at furthering any student's writing.
 I consider myself to be the best editor I have ever encountered, and I have encountered many.
 I am extremely quick, efficient, and insightful, and I always have direct and beneficial feedback.
 Editing is a form of magic to me, and I wield many wands.